NPellet/lambda-wrappers/README.md

 When writing the `LambdaFactoryManager`, you can add to it validators functions, which can be optionally consumed by the lambda implementation.
 Validators may be used to enforce a schema, but may also validate other other message properties (headers, message attributes, source origins, etc...)

-Validators
+Validators must:
-- Must be asynchronous (even if the validation is synchronous, the function needs to return a Promise)
+- be asynchronous (even if the validation is synchronous, the function needs to return a Promise)
-- Throw an error when the validation fails
+- throw an error when the validation fails
-- The validator takes two functions
+- takes a name and two functions
   - The validator itseld
   - An init function, run at cold start, allowing modifications of the arguments (and the BaseWrapperFactory as well) (see example below)